Harpers Ferry, West Virginia: Geography

+The Appalachian Trail Conservancy (ATC) headquarters is in Harpers Ferry.
+The Appalachian Trail passes directly through town, which some consider the psychological midpoint of the trail despite the exact physical midpoint is being farther north in Pennsylvania.
+Uniquely, the towns of Harpers Ferry and adjoining Bolivar have partnered with the ATC to be declared a united Appalachian Trail Community.

 Climate

-The climate in this area is characterized by hot, humid summers and generally mild to cool winters, with yearly snowfall averaging 20.7 inches.
-According to the Köppen Climate Classification system, Harpers Ferry has a humid subtropical climate, abbreviated "Cfa" on climate maps.
+The climate in this area is characterized by hot, humid summers and generally mild to cool winters, similar to nearby Martinsburg.
+According to the Köppen Climate Classification system, Harpers Ferry has a humid subtropical climate, abbreviated "Cfa" on climate maps using the 27 °F/-3 °C isotherm, as its coldest month averages 31 °F/-0.5 °C or, if the 32 °F/0 °C isotherm is used, a humid continental climate, abbreviated "Dfa".

 Demographics

 2010 census

 As of the census of 2010, there were 286 people, 131 households, and 78 families residing in the town.
 The population density was 539.6 PD/sqmi.
 There were 175 housing units at an average density of 330.2 /sqmi.
 The racial makeup of the town was 94% White, 4% African American, 1% Native American, 0% from other races, and 1% from two or more races.
 Hispanic or Latino of any race were 1% of the population.

 Of the 131 households, 21% had children under the age of 18 living with them; 44% were married couples living together; 13% had a female householder with no husband present; 3% had a male householder with no wife present; and 41% were non-families.
 Individuals were 29%, with 15% living alone who was 65 years of age or older.
 The average household size was 2.18 and the average family size, 2.69.

 The median age in the town was 52.
 Of all residents, 17% were under the age of 18; 3% between the ages of 18 and 24; 19% from 25 to 44; 38% from 45 to 64; and 23% 65 years of age or older.
 The gender makeup of the town was 49.3% male and 50.7% female.